RamtinTJB/cse-15l-lab-report/lab2-report.md

 ## Something I learned in weeks 2 and 3

-I never knew about the fact that I could ssh into a remove machine without inputting my password if I copy my public key over to the server.
+I never knew about the fact that I could ssh into a remote machine without inputting my password if I copy my public key over to the server.
 This makes logging into these servers much more convenient.